Wall scores 31, Rockets end skid with 102-93 win over Mavs

 Houston led by 11 after three quarters, but the Mavericks used a 12-5 run, with seven points from Tim Hardaway Jr., to get within 80-76 with about eight minutes remaining.

 A three-point play from Kelly Olynyk gave the Rockets an 89-84 advantage.
-But the Mavericks scored the next five points, highlighted by another 3 from Finney-Smith, to tie it about a minute later.
+But the Mavericks scored the next five points, highlighted by a 3 from Finney-Smith, to tie it about a minute later.

 TIP-INS